riccardodmts/riccardodmts/README.md

 - 👋 Hi, I’m Riccardo De Monte
-- 👀 I’m interested in control system engineering, AI and coding
+- 👀 I’m interested in AI and coding
 - 🌱 I’m currently a researcher at the University of Padova
 - 💞️ I’m looking to collaborate on ML projects
 - 📫 How to reach me: riccardo@demonte.it